Couples therapy is a type of therapy that involves people within a relationship meeting together with a counselor.

-Couples counseling is a type of therapy that involves people within a relationship meeting together with a counselor to work through experiences or communication issues in which they feel stuck.
-For some couples, counseling can be a way for them to talk about painful experiences with an objective third-party.
+Together, they work through experiences or communication issues in which they feel stuck.
+For some, couples therapy can be a way for them to talk about painful experiences.
+But, with an objective third-party.
 For others, it’s a chance to improve understanding and reduce arguments.
-For others yet, it’s a safe space to talk about ending the relationship and the steps that would have to happen for that to take place.
+For others yet, it’s a safe space to talk about ending the relationship.
+And, the steps would have to happen for that to occur.

-While there are no guarantees about the outcome of couples counseling, its effectiveness is often tied to the motivation level of the partners and their ability to change their situation.
-It provides a space for the individuals in the relationship be honest with themselves and their partners, fully understand their commitment level, and openly explore values and goals.
-Within that space of honesty, understanding, and openness, relationship concerns can be explored with the goal of identifying disconnection and regaining connection that has been lost.
+There are no guarantees about the outcome of couples therapy.
+This is because its effectiveness is often tied to the motivation level of the partners.
+Plus, their ability to change their situation.
+It provides a space for those in the relationship to be honest with themselves and their partners.
+By providing this space, they can gain a full understanding of their commitment level, and explore values and goals.
+Within that space of honesty, understanding, and openness, relationship concerns can be explored.
+Thus, identifying disconnection and regaining connection that has been lost.

 Disconnection in Relationships

-In exploring the need for couples counseling, trust issues are a common concern.
-Some questions that can uncover the feelings of mistrust.
+In exploring the need for couples therapy, trust issues are a common concern.
+Some questions can uncover the feelings of mistrust.

-- Do I trust that this person really has my best intentions in mind?
+- Do I trust that this person actually has my best intentions in mind?

 - Do my actions reflect that I trust them?

-- What are areas that I feel a lack of security in the relationship?
+- What are areas in that I feel a lack of security in the relationship?